Michael P. Murphy: Career

 After graduating from Penn State, Murphy applied and was accepted to several law schools, but decided to attend SEAL mentoring sessions at the United States Merchant Marine Academy.
-In September 2000, he accepted an appointment to the U.S. Navy's Officer Candidate School in Pensacola, Florida.
-On December 13 of that year, he was commissioned as an Ensign in the Navy and began Basic Underwater Demolition/SEAL (BUD/S) training in Coronado, California in January 2001, eventually graduating with Class 236 in November 2001.
+In September 2000, he accepted an appointment to the USN's Officer Candidate School in Pensacola, Florida.
+On December 13 of that year, he was commissioned as an Ensign in the Navy and began Basic Underwater Demolition/SEAL (BUD/S) training in Coronado, California, in January 2001, eventually graduating with Class 236 in November 2001.

 Upon graduation from BUD/S, he attended the United States Army Airborne School, SEAL Qualification Training, and SEAL Delivery Vehicle (SDV) school.
-Murphy earned his SEAL Trident and checked on board SDV Team ONE (SDVT-1) in Pearl Harbor, Hawaii in July 2002.
+Murphy earned his SEAL Trident and checked on board SDV Team ONE (SDVT-1) in Pearl Harbor, Hawaii, in July 2002.
 In October 2002, he deployed with Foxtrot Platoon to Jordan as the liaison officer for Exercise Early Victor.
 Following his tour with SDVT-1, Murphy was assigned to Special Operations Command Central (SOCCENT) in Florida and deployed to Qatar in support of Operation Iraqi Freedom.
 After returning from Qatar, he was deployed to Djibouti to assist in the operational planning of future SDV missions.

 Combat in Afghanistan

 In early 2005, Murphy was assigned to SEAL Delivery Vehicle Team ONE as officer in charge of Alpha Platoon and deployed to Afghanistan in support of Operation Enduring Freedom.
 While deployed, Murphy was known for wearing the patch of FDNY Engine Co.
 53, Ladder Co.
-43 ("El Barrio's Finest") in remembrance of the terrorist attacks on September 11th and an FDNY friend of his who had died that day.
+43 ("El Barrio's Bravest") in remembrance of the terrorist attacks on September 11th and an FDNY friend of his who had died that day.
 Shortly before deploying to Afghanistan, Murphy had asked for several patches from a close friend of his who had been assigned to the station.